rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 If we cannot afford to lose messages and/or have downtime of our consumer service then we should make the queue highly available.
 Take a look at [Application with highly available subscriptions](#Application-with-highly-available-subscriptions).

-### Verify delivery guarantee on the producer - Declare the consumer groups' queues
+### Verify delivery guarantee on the producer - Ensure the consumer groups' queues exists

 1. Destroy the cluster and recreate it again so that we start without any queues
 ```